ninjapanzer/naive_pronounceable_password/scaffold/README.md

 - Efficiency of searching for the `#possible_next_letters/1`
 - Test efficiency
 - How could be improve the dataset we use?
+- How can we rewrite the driver without a while loop

 ##### Givens
 - Specs
 - Driver `app.rb`
 - Dataset `data/probability.csv`

+##### Homework
+- revise the driver to not use while loops
+- refactor how we read the letter and count data and update only the specs associated with the change of data format